Ahmad-Waliullah-Khan/advance-laravel-cms-blog/readme.md

 ## Advance CMS/Blog Web Application using Laravel

-This was an assignment solution, built within 2 days using Laravel.
+This was an assignment challenge, built within 2 days using Laravel.

 The following was the requirement for the application :